acme-devs/ilsos-voters-sapi/README.md

 ## Endpoints
 The service provides the following endpoints:

-### POST /v1/voter/voters
+### POST /voter-registration
-Register the address for a voter.
+Register the user as a voter.

 The next diagram shows the business sequence of messages or events exchanged between the several backend systems.